Frequently Asked Questions About Hypnosis and Hypnotherapy

 Make sure your Hypnotherapist is currently certified by a well-established hypnotherapy certification association (and therefore accountable) like the American Council of Hypnotist Examiners, and has had at least 200 to 300 hours of specific training in Hypnosis.

-In fact, the most notorious and well-documented court case claiming damages due to False Memory Syndrome occurred with a very manipulative American Psychiatrist who also put their emotionally unstable patient on powerful psychiatric medication and used coercive techniques in “psychotherapy” to forcefully suggest the patient had experienced something in childhood they had not.
+In fact, the most notorious and well-documented court case claiming damages due to FMS occurred with a very manipulative American Psychiatrist who also put their emotionally unstable patient on powerful psychiatric medication and used coercive techniques in “psychotherapy” to forcefully suggest the patient had experienced something in childhood they had not.
 (It was later revealed that the Psychiatrist needed support for their pet theory of wide-spread satanic rituals taking place in America so they could write a book about it.)

 Throughout the ordeal, which lasted over the course of several years, the patient periodically expressed their disbelief, only to be overridden by the doctor acting as an authority figure and then prescribed more dosage of major tranquilizers.